lesenelir/lesenelir/README.md

 ### Hi there 👋

+- 🔭 My name is lesenelir which is inspired by Leslie Cheung

+- 💬 Coding - C / Python / Go

+- 🌱 Learning English

+- 📫 Email: miaomiaobabyzy@gmail.com

 <!--
 **lesenelir/lesenelir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.